CrowdStrike/detection-container/README.md

 # Crowdstrike Docker Detection Container

-This container will create detections/preventions on a Linux protected by CrowdStrike sensor
+This container will create detections/preventions on a Linux system protected by a CrowdStrike sensor

 # Prerequisites

-To use this Detection Container you use a supported Linux image with docker and the Falcon sensor installed.
+To use this Detection Container a supported Linux image with Docker and the CrowdStrike Falcon sensor installed.
 Short description is below.

 Install Docker CE in your Linux host
 ```
 https://docs.docker.com/engine/install/
 ```
-Install sensor and check Reduced Functionality Mode (RFM) status to verify kernel is fully supported (should return False)
+Install CrowdStrike Falcon sensor and check Reduced Functionality Mode (RFM) status to verify kernel is fully supported (should return False)
 ```
 sudo /opt/CrowdStrike/falconctl -g --rfm-state
 ```